Award of Austrian citizenship through exceptional performance

-The Austrian Citizenship Act provides for the possibility of granting Austrian citizenship to aliens without the prerequisite of a certain period of residence or a secure livelihood, and also without the need to prove knowledge of German or to pass a citizenship examination or to give up the previous citizenship.
+The Austrian Citizenship Act provides for the possibility of granting Austrian citizenship to aliens without the usual prerequisites.
+In this case, it is not necessary to give proof of a certain period of residence or a secure livelihood, and there is also no need to prove knowledge of German or pass a citizenship examination or give up the previous citizenship.
 In such a case, however, it is necessary that the applicant has already rendered or can still be expected to render exceptional performance in the interest of the Republic.
 This is assessed by a confirmation of the Austrian Federal Government.

 The law does not define what counts as exceptional performance in the interest of the Republic.
 On the basis of the citizenships already awarded for exceptional performance, the Federal Ministry of the Interior has developed a catalog of certain criteria which are to be used as a benchmark in the decision of the Federal Government and provide orientation for an objective assessment of the individual case.

 First of all, a rough distinction is made between four sub-areas in which exceptional performance can be made in the interest of the Republic.
 These are scientific achievements, economic achievements, sporting and artistic achievements, whereby extraordinary achievements in other areas are also possible, provided they are of comparable importance.

 Examples of exceptional performance